Erythritol: What you need to know about this natural sugar substitute & the better choice available

-Used as a natural sweetener, erythritol is about 60 – 80% as sweet as sucrose (sugar).
-It is used primarily in chewing gum, baked goods and beverages, and occurs naturally in pears, soy sauce, wine, sake, watermelon and grapes.
+Used as a natural sweetener, erythritol is about 60 to 80% as sweet as sucrose (sugar).
+It is used primarily in chewing gum, baked goods, and beverages and occurs naturally in pears, soy sauce, wine, sake, watermelon, and grapes.

 In fact, erythritol has even been found to exist naturally in human tissues and body fluids.1

 Consider Lakanto for a natural sugar alternative.
 Not only is it delicious — and an ideal pick for baking because it tastes and cooks like sugar — but its zero-calories and zero-glycemic index won’t feed candida or cravings or affect blood sugar levels.

 After much toxicology and clinical studies, erythritol, like other sugar alcohols, has been found to be safe for consumption as a sugar substitute, even when consumed on a daily basis and in high amounts.2

 While Body Ecology does not recommend eating any sweetener in high amounts, we do believe that the occasional craving for a sweet taste is a natural part of our diets.

 Sugar alcohols are NOT to be confused with artificial sweeteners.